Bloodstained: Curse of the Moon 2: Release

-The game was given a limited run physical release in 2021.
+The game was given a limited physical release by Limited Run Games in 2021.
+It was also released as part of the Bloodstained: Curse of the Moon Chronicles collection which contained both the game and its predecessor for Nintendo Switch in Japan in 2023.

 Reception

 The game received mostly positive reviews of 80/100 on Metacritic for the Windows version, and 82/100 for the Switch version.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 86% of critics.

 Reviewers felt that the game was a proper homage to both Castlevania and retro games.
 Reviewers also felt the addition of cooperative play was a good addition to the series.
 Both IGN Italia and IGN Japan praised the game and wide choice of characters.
 Steve Watts of GameSpot also rated the game 8/10, praising its fusion of "goofy humor" with "macabre imagery", but criticizing how it forces players to replay stages to achieve the true ending.
 Rob Schubert of Longview Daily News, praised the game, calling it "Nintendo hard" and a game that captures the feel and challenge of retro video games.
 Adding that the new characters work and improve the game while filling a role without making the game feel crowded.

 Four reviewers for Famitsu praised the game as well, praising the pixel art graphics.
 Thomas Nickel of M!
 Games also noted the two player and casual modes would assist players who did not have the best reflexes could also enjoy the game.

 VentureBeat was positive about the game, but compared the situation with Inti-Creates' own Mega Man 10 in that it is a sequel to a retro themed game.